notacodes/notacodes/README.md

 # 👋 Hello, I'm Nota:
-📕I am currently learning the basics of programming
+📕I am learning the basics of programming
 # 🔭 I’m currently working on
 💻creating a weather dashboard